What is Knock Knee?

 Cozen’s Fractures are fractures that involve a shaft fracture of the tibia.
 These fracture cause deformities in limbs.
 This occurs most often in children who range from ages 3 and 6.
 Children who experience this may become Knock-Kneed.
 Children may also experience pain and refuse to put any weight on their legs which may cause them to not walk.

 Rickets is a condition that is caused by a Vitamin D deficiency.
 Because of this deficiency, children’s bones soften and weaken.
 Rickets causes the growth plates at the end of their leg’s to become soften which can result in deformities such as Knock Knee.
 This can also create delayed growth, pain, and muscle weakness.

 Knock Knee In Adults

 Adults can have Knock Knee due to genetic conditions that they have acquired from one or both of their parents.
 These conditions are rare, and one whose parent(s) or family has a history of skeletal abnormalities, it is possible they will have Knock Knee when they are born or at some point in their lives.

 Alike from children, Knock knee can occur in adults following uncorrected fractures of the shinbone.
-Similar to what is said above about fractures in the tibia, this cause abnormalities to the legs which can result in Knock Knee.
+Similar to what has said above about fractures in the tibia, this cause abnormality to the legs which can result in Knock Knee.

 There are some medical conditions that adults have that can cause Knock Knee.
 Some of these conditions include Osteoarthritis or Rheumatoid Arthritis.
 When one has these conditions, their knee joint is placed under a great deal of pressure which can result in Knock-Knee.
 Not only can Arthritis cause Knock Knee, Knock Knee can cause arthritis in later life.